-One of our corporate values is being Honest and Open.
-This means we are committed to providing high quality services and promoting the highest standards of openness, probity and accountability.
-‘Whistleblowing’ is when someone raises a concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, members of the public, Councillors or the Council’s own reputation, i.e. there is a public interest aspect to it.
-Employees and others who have such concerns should be able to raise these concerns without fear of victimisation, discrimination or disadvantage.
+Whistleblowing is when someone raises a concern about a possible fraud, crime, danger or other serious risk in relation to the Council and its services.
+People who have such concerns should be able to raise them without fear of victimisation, discrimination or disadvantage.

-This policy and procedure is intended to ensure that a suspicion of wrongdoing can be raised without fear of reprisals and provide information about how the Council will respond.
-Download our Whistleblowing Policy and Procedure (PDF, 362KB)
+This policy and procedure enables suspicions of wrongdoing to be raised without fear of reprisals and gives information about how we will respond.